RedMadRobot/figma-export/README.md

       drawable-night/
 ```

-Before first running `figma-export` you must add path to these directories in the the app‘s `build.gradle` file.
+Before first running `figma-export` you must add path to these directories in the app‘s `build.gradle` file.

 ```
 ...